 As with any Scotch whiskey, a single malt Scotch must be distilled in Scotland.
 To be a single malt whiskey, the whiskey must have been distilled at a single distillery using a pot still distillation process, from a mash of malted grain.
 “Malt” indicates that the whiskey is distilled from a “malted” grain.
 “Single” indicates that all the spirits in the bottle come from a single distillery.
 In Scotland, the only grain allowed to be used in a single malt whiskey is barley.

 All Scotch whiskey must be aged in oak barrels for at least three years and one day.
 Any age statement on a bottle of Scotch whiskey, expressed in numerical form, must reflect the age of the youngest whiskey used to produce that product.
 The age statement on a bottle of single malt Scotch is the number of years the whiskey spent maturing in casks.
-Very few whiskies are bottled from a single cask, and the mixing of spirits with different amounts of ageing is allowed; the age statement reflects the age of the youngest whiskey in the mix.
+Very few whiskies are bottled from a single cask, and the mixing of spirits with different amounts of aging is allowed; the age statement reflects the age of the youngest whiskey in the mix.
 For example 12yr, 15yr, 18yr 21yr, 25yr are just some of the most popular ages for single malt Scotches.

 Scotland was traditionally divided into five regions: